I'm 22, I Make $60,000 & I Jump The Subway Turnstile

 At what age did you become financially responsible for yourself and do you have a financial safety net?

 Technically, I am still not.
-I pay for rent and utilities and my other bills, but I am on my parent's insurance and they pay for my weekly therapy sessions.
+I pay for rent and utilities and my other bills, but I am on my parents' insurance and they pay for my weekly therapy sessions.
 My parents are my safety net.
 If anything ever happened I know that they would help, which can lead me to be reckless in my spending at times.

 Technically, I am still not.
-I pay for rent and utilities and my other bills, but I am on my parent's insurance and they pay for my weekly therapy sessions.
+I pay for rent and utilities and my other bills, but I am on my parents' insurance and they pay for my weekly therapy sessions.
 My parents are my safety net.
 If anything ever happened I know that they would help, which can lead me to be reckless in my spending at times.

 Do you or have you ever received passive or inherited income?
 If yes, please explain.